AI Tools

 The trajectory is clear: voice interfaces are becoming genuinely conversational.
 In the next 1-2 years, expect:

 Proactive suggestions: "You usually turn on the porch light around now.
 Should I do that?"
+This is similar to how AI agents are learning to work proactively.

 Cross-device reasoning: Voice assistants that can reason about your entire home as a system.

 Local processing: More computation moving to your home, reducing cloud dependency.
+The same trend is driving interest in running local LLMs on your own hardware.

 Unified standards: Matter protocol is finally getting adoption, making devices work across platforms.